Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: The original ODSE graph classifier

 Another important component of the ODSE graph classification system is the feature-based classifier, which operates directly in $\mathcal{D}$; its own classification model is trained during the ODSE synthesis.
 Such a classifier can be any well-known classification system, such as an MMN \cite{rizzi2002}, or a kernelized support vector machine (SVM).
 Test labeled graphs are classified by ODSE feeding the corresponding dissimilarity representation to the learned feature-based classifier, which assigns proper class labels to the test patterns.

-Fig. \ref{fig:odse_emb} and \ref{fig:odse_synth} give, respectively, the schematics of the ODSE embedding procedure and of the overall synthesis (i.e., optimization) of the ODSE classifier.
-The ODSE classification model is defined by the RS, $\mathcal{R}_i$, the TWEC parameters, $\mathcal{P}_i$, and the learned feature-based classifier, $\mathcal{M}_i$ -- see Fig. \ref{fig:odse_synth}.
-During the synthesis stage additional parameters are optimized, which are fundamental to the determination of the best-performing ODSE classification model.
-Those parameters, which are synthetically denoted as $\Sigma_i$ in Fig. \ref{fig:odse_emb}, are the kernel size $\sigma$ used by the entropy estimator and the two entropy thresholds, $\tau_c, \tau_e$, which play a fundamental role in the compression and expansion operations, respectively.
+Figs. \ref{fig:odse_training} and \ref{fig:odse_prototypes} give, respectively, the schematics of the ODSE training and determination of the prototypes.
+The ODSE classification model is defined by the RS, $\mathcal{R}_i$, the TWEC parameters, $\mathbf{p}$, and the model of the trained feature-based classifier.
+During the synthesis stage additional parameters are optimized: the kernel size $\sigma$ used by the entropy estimator and two thresholds, $\tau_c, \tau_e$, which are used in the compression and expansion operations, respectively.
 The ODSE model is synthesized by cross-validating the learned models on the training set $\mathcal{S}_{tr}$ over a suitable validation set $\mathcal{S}_{vs}$.
-The global optimization is governed by a genetic algorithm, since the recognition rate, $\pi_i$, guides among other factors the optimization, and its analytical definition with respect to (w.r.t.) the model parameters is not available in closed form.
-The genetic algorithm, although it does not assure convergence towards a global optimum, it is easily and effectively parallelizable, allowing to make use of multicore hardware/software implementations.
+The global optimization is governed by a genetic algorithm, since the recognition performance guides, and its analytical definition with respect to (w.r.t.) the model parameters is not available in closed form.
+The genetic algorithm, although it does not assure convergence towards a global optimum, it is easily and effectively parallelizable, allowing to make use of multicore hardware/software implementations during the training stage.